colindoyle0000/colindoyle-website/content/torts2025fall-material/slides/02-how-to-read-a-case.md

-theme: Colin
+---

-autoscale: true
+title: How to Read a Case
-slidenumbers: true
+profile: false

-header: #373737, alignment(left), line-height(150%), text-scale(1.0), ITC Galliard Pro Bold
+share: false

-Footer:
+show_date: false

-# How to Read a Case
+---